tom-odonovan/Pocket-Chef/README.md

 - Display meal schedule in a calendar format
 - Allow users to edit schedule:
     - Users should be able to swap scheduled meals for alternate recipes if they desire

+### Allow users to add ingredients to shopping list

+- Create a new table for shoping list
+- Display shopping list in HTML
+- Caluclate approximate price based on quantities